thomaszdxsn/edgedb-docs/doc/edgeql/expressions/paths.rst

 Paths
 =====

-A *path expression* (or simply a *path*) is a special kind of set reference.
-It represents a set of values that are reachable when traversing a given sequence of links or properties from some source set.
+A *path expression* (or simply a *path*) represents a set of values that are reachable when traversing a given sequence of links or properties from some source set.

 The result of a path expression is: